pulumi/terraform-provider-aws/website/docs/r/s3control_object_lambda_access_point.html.markdown

 The following arguments are supported:

 * `account_id` - (Optional) The AWS account ID for the owner of the bucket for which you want to create an Object Lambda Access Point.
-Defaults to automatically determined account ID of the Terraform AWS provider.
+Defaults to automatically determined account ID of the AWS provider.
 * `configuration` - (Required) A configuration block containing details about the Object Lambda Access Point.
 See [Configuration](#configuration) below for more details.
 * `name` - (Required) The name for this Object Lambda Access Point.